Why financial institutions sponsor MoneyTime’s financial literacy program

 • Engage with digital banking and fintech platforms

 This isn’t just good for society, it’s good for business.
-Sponsorship creates a pipeline of future customers who are financially capable and brand-aware.
+Sponsorship creates a pipeline of future customers who are financially knowledgeable and more likely to use your products.

 Unlike generic CSR initiatives, MoneyTime is directly aligned with the core mission of financial institutions.
 The curriculum introduces students to budgeting, saving, borrowing, investing, business, property and insurance - topics that likely mirror your own offerings.